 50 percent more folate, and 70 percent more vitamin-B12.

 That's a huge benefit!

 And they were much safer too.

-Oh, and "No", there is no nutritional difference between brown and white shelled variety, it's just the hen variety, laying them.
+Oh, and "No", there is no nutritional difference between brown and white shelled variety.

 Reasons You Need to Eat More